 Check out the carbs/serving of the fruits pictured, click here to see nutritional facts on these and other fruits.
 Gather the carbohydrate facts of your favorite fruits along with portion size.
 This will help you decide how to factor fruit into meals and snacks, without compromising blood sugar control.

-Fruit is already a complex carbohydrate containing fiber, so simply add a lean protein and healthy fat when eating a serving of fruit. .
-This helps by combining the macros, to keep blood sugar in balance and help prevent a blood sugar spike.
+Fruit is a complex carbohydrate containing fiber, so simply add a lean protein and healthy fat when eating a serving of fruit..
+This helps by combining the three macros together, to keep blood sugar in balance and help prevent a blood sugar spike.

-TIPS to balance Fruit out with balanced macros: - An apple or 1/2 banana with 1 tbsp of nut butter - Orange with 1/4 raw mixed nuts - Add some berries to Greek Yogurt - Top a green salad with melon, avocado and chopped walnuts
+- An apple or 1/2 banana with 1 Tbsp. of nut butter - Orange with 1/4 raw mixed nuts - Add some berries to greek yogurt - Top a green salad with melon, avocado and chopped walnuts

 First steps in creating a smart meal plan with diabetes is understanding how real whole foods like fruit can be enjoyed.
 Making informed food choices is important to reach your blood sugar goals, and you can do this without feeling deprived.
 This will give you the freedom to decide when you'll include fruit into your meal plan.